Planning Modular Wastewater Treatment

 Planning Modular Wastewater Treatment or modular wastewater systems for Fast-Growing Communities in the Southeast US

 Across the Southeast US—especially in Alabama, Mississippi, Georgia, and Florida—growth is happening faster than many communities expected.
 Highlighting the need for Modular Wastewater Treatment Solutions.
-As new residential developments, industrial parks, and mixed-use projects are pushing beyond existing sewer service areas.
-While small and mid-sized utilities are under pressure to add capacity without taking on outsized financial or operational risk, leading them to investigate a modular wastewater system.
+New residential developments, industrial parks, and mixed-use projects are pushing beyond existing sewer service areas.
+While small and mid-sized utilities are under pressure to add capacity without taking on outsized financial or operational risk, they are investigating modular wastewater systems.

 The South had the fastest median growth rate in 2024 and was the only region that had more residents move in from other parts of the country than moved out.
 The region has been the fastest-growing since 2021….”